 But then they started to diverge from Snapchat in a few ways.
-Now they are a social media super power.
+Now they are a social media super power that YOU can use every day!
+At the end of the this post you’ll find a shot list for your own Instagram Story (or if you’re taking over someone else’s account).
 As of April 2017, Instagram Stories has more than 250 Million active daily users.
 So if you’re looking to get some attention on Instagram you can double up by posting those square photos in your feed and ALSO posting to Instagram Stories.

 There are some unique features to Instagram Stories that make it especially good for when you’re posting on behalf of a theater company or improv group.

 Here are some of my favorite features of this monster platform.